nimendrak/League-Manager/README.md

     - Delete clubs from the League
     - Add matches to the League
     - Show current standings
-    - Search clubs
+    - Search clubs by their name

 - GUI application has following functions :

-    - Add random generated match into league
+    - Add random generated matches into league
+    - Sort matches by played date
     - Show current standings
+    - Sort standing by wins/ goals scored/ points
-    - Search clubs
+    - Search matches by played date

 Both CLI and GUI applications updated their DataSources as they update realtime.